-2. It is also important to know the number of the Congress, e.g., 112th.
-See Session Dates of Congress.
+2. It is also important to know the number of the Congress, e.g., 117th.
+See Dates of Sessions of the US Congress

 4. The public law is also cited to the Statutes at Large, a second printing of the slip laws, arranged chronologically in bound volumes.
 A Statutes at Large citation , e.g., 120 Stat.
 648, includes the volume and page number on which a law can be found.